 If you have federal student loans, do you know if they are subsidized or unsubsidized?
 Are you unsure?

-It’s important to know what type of student loans you have: Direct Subsidized Loans, Direct Unsubsidized Loans, or even a mix of both.
-That’s because the interest on unsubsidized loans accrues differently than interest on subsidized student loans.
+It’s important to know the type of federal student loans you have: Direct Subsidized Loans, Direct Unsubsidized Loans, or even a combination of both.
+That’s because the interest on unsubsidized federal student loans accrues differently than interest on subsidized student loans.
 This can end up costing you more if you’re not careful.

-Knowing if you have unsubsidized or subsidized loans can help you make smarter repayment choices and properly prioritize repayment.
-You can make the right moves to avoid interest on unsubsidized loans, and get the most benefit out of subsidized loans.
+Knowing if you have unsubsidized or subsidized loans can also help you make smarter repayment choices, avoid unnecessary interest costs, and properly prioritize repayment.

 The initial interest costs on unsubsidized loans